andy4747/angeldhakal/README.md

 - 👯 2020 Goals: Contribute more to Open Source projects
 - 📫 How to reach me: [@AnjalDhakal2][twitter]
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: There is no fun fact about me
+- ⚡ Fun fact: I am a late night coder

 <br />